McCune1224/little-t/README.md

-# Overview
+# Overview 📋
-This Project aims to fetch any given user's spotify playlists and export the details to JSON format, and then utilize Youtube-DL to fetch mp3/mp4 files of the specified songs within their playlists.
+Little_t is designed to copy a user's writing style by collecting a user's previous tweets and then responding to the requested user a sentence similar to that of the target.
+This process is explained below.

+# Interact with Little_t Right now 🔊

+### 🐣 Want to see him in action?
+Try him out right now at https://twitter.com/little_t_bot 🐣

-# How It Works
+# How It Works ❔

+### 1. Webook Subscription to [Twitter's Web API](https://developer.twitter.com/en/docs/twitter-api/enterprise/account-activity-api/quick-start/enterprise-account-activity-api) via AWS Lambda Deploy of a HTTP Flask API.
+- Setup callback and webhook urls for Twitter to send real time tweet activity
+- Subscribe to Little_t_bot's account to get real time POST request information from Twitter (Tweets, Direct Messages, Mentions, Likes, etc...)
+- Parse payload information to know when a user requests for little_t to copy someone.

-### 1. Call to [Twitter's Web API](https://developer.twitter.com/en/docs/twitter-api) with a given twitter handle (@username) to collect the following peices of information:
+### 2. Call to [Twitter's Web API](https://developer.twitter.com/en/docs/twitter-api) with a given twitter handle (@username) to collect the following peices of information:
   - Twitter ID
   - Current User Name
   - User's Previous [Timeline Tweets](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/overview) (up to 3200 recent tweets excluding retweets and comments)